alterNERDtive/VoiceAttack-profiles/docs/installing.md

 plugin](https://github.com/EDCD/EDDI/wiki/VoiceAttack-Integration#using-eddi-with-voiceattack).

-If you do not want to install it into the VoiceAttack installation folder (or already have it installed somewhere else) you can also just make a symbolic link.
+If you do not want to install it into the VoiceAttack installation folder (or already have it installed somewhere else) you can also just create a symbolic link.
 Open a CMD prompt (Windows key + `R`, enter “cmd”, hit `Enter`) and do

 ```cmd